 Assuming the set has a facilitator their job is to help shape the work of the group.
 They ensure that the ground-rules are followed and that the learning is clarified.
 They may intervene a lot at the start of the group and much less as the group grows in confidence and competence.
 A typical set meeting might last 2-3 hours and might have a structure something like this:

-In house: Much of our work is in-house, helping organisations to build action learning into their learning approach.
-Our ILM accredited Action Learning Facilitators can help you by:
+Much of our work is in-house, helping organisations to build action learning into their learning approach.
+Our Action Learning Facilitators can help you by:

 Need a quick answer to a specific challenge?
 Not sure what you're looking for or haven't time to search?
 Send me a message and we'll get back to you as soon as possible with an answer.